Advocacy

 One-Minute Trade Reporting

 Both proposals would require dealers to report trades in applicable municipal and corporate bonds within one minute of execution.
-In our response to the proposals, BDA raised a number of concerns about trades which could likely never be reported within one minute.
+In our response to the proposals, BDA raised several concerns about trades which could likely never be reported within one minute.
 Both agencies have suggested that they will include in their final proposals key carveouts that would make the rule workable, including exemptions for firms with very low trade volumes and for “manual” trades, to be defined in the rule and to include trades conducted by telephone and other trades that require human intervention in execution or processing.
 Details will come when the agencies transmit their final proposals to the SEC.

 Best Execution